MicrosoftLearning/MS-4008-Microsoft-365-Copilot-Interactive-Experience-for-Executives.zh-cn/Instructions/Demos/1-business-chat-and-pages.md

 1. Type in the following prompt:

     ```text
-    What are the key steps we should take to launch a successful Giving Campaign within our company?
+    What are the key steps we should take to launch a successful awarness Campaign within our company for [topic - example "AI"]?
     ```

 1. Next, export the response to **Pages** by select **Edit in Pages**: